yochannah/carpentries.org/_posts/2022/05/2022-05-02-workbench-beta.md

 lessons.
 This post will be relatively short, but details can be found in [the presentation I gave during the April Maintainer Meeting][beta-test-slides].

-While we have lessons such as [The Workbench Documentation][sandpaper-docs] and [Collaborative Lesson Development Training][ldt] that currently use the workbench, understanding the advantages and limitations of the workbench can only be achieved if we use it on a variety of lessons and maintainers. **The
+While we have lessons such as [The Workbench Documentation][workbench] and [Collaborative Lesson Development Training][ldt] that currently use the workbench, understanding the advantages and limitations of the workbench can only be achieved if we use it on a variety of lessons and maintainers. **The